iampato/Qhala-Android-Interview/README.md

 # qhala

-This is the flutter version of the Qhala android technical interview challenge upside_down_face That I saw somewhere.
+This is the flutter version of the Qhala android technical interview challenge :stuck_out_tongue_winking_eye: That I saw somewhere.

 ## Android Technologies
 - Navigation – To manage your application navigation.